elizagamedev/android-libre-japanese-input/README.md

 ## What works/What's been done already?

-The bulk of the Android client code has had the bare minimum changed to be able to correctly build on the standard Android Studio/gradle build system.
-Some work has been done to modernize and replace deprecated APIs and theming.
-The app builds for and runs on modern Android devices.
-Basic kana entry and henkan work.
+- Software text entry.
+Kana input and henkan work (with spurious lag).

 ## What doesn't work/What still needs to be done?

-- Lots of visual glitches; henkan works, but completion candidates are not rendered correctly.
+- Lots of visual glitches/layout issues.
-- Layout/theming looks incorrect.
 Keyboard key text sizes are either too small or too big in some places.
-Currently unsure of the cause.
-- Proper handling of emoji/emoticons.
-The client code has some weird per-carrier pre-unicode standardization code that needs to be gutted and refactored.
+Occasional tofus rendered.
+- Included emoji/emoticon sets are outdated.
 - Some preferences cannot be set correctly.
+- Hardware keyboard input needs to be tested.
+- Not yet sure if personalization/user dictionaries work.

 ## Development